 Why is there a complex steering method?

-This manoeuvre is very precise, great control, steering techniques are required to learn it and to become good at it.
+Preciseness, great control and steering techniques are required to learn it and to become good at it.
 As the learner driver is reversing around a car, it is important to be in control at all times.

 How much space am I allowed to do this manoeuvre?

-You should aim to do this manoeuvre within two car lengths from the back end of the car the learner driver is reversing around.
+You should aim to do this manoeuvre within two car lengths from the back end of the target car.
 The learner’s car counts for one car length.
-Although- you are able to use the space of two car lengths, it is advised, to finish within 1.5 car lengths, as this is the space the learner driver would have in reality.
+You are able to use the space of two car lengths.
+It is advised, to finish within 1.5 car lengths, as this is the space the learner driver would have in reality.

 Am I allowed to pull forward to correct myself?